The wife of a white Muslim convert accused of travelling to Pakistan for terrorism training has been charged with a terror offence, a

 Her husband, Richard Dart, is one of three men accused of travelling to Asia for terrorism training.

-His barrister, Frida Hussain, told the preliminary court hearing that Mrs Hadi was “to be added” to the prosecution and a date set for a possible trial next year would be affected by the birth of the child.
+His barrister, Frida Hussain, told the preliminary court hearing that Mrs Hadi was “to be added” to the prosecution and a date set for a possible trial next year would be affected by the birth of

 ”She is pregnant and her due date is February 27,” she said, adding that she also suffers a life-threatening condition linked to her pregnancy.